ptpatch-assignments/Assignment-2/README.md

-Continuation of Assignment-1, adding an SQL database to handle members, with various queries against the created tables.
+Continuation of Assignment-1, with Entity Framework and an SQL database to handle members, adding various queries against the created tables.
 Part of the Peoplecert bootcamp assignments.